redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 For more details, see:
 https://github.com/test-network-function/parser

-## Compare claim files from two different CNF Certification Suite runs
+## Compare claim files from two different Test Suite runs

 Partners can use the `tnf claim compare` tool in order to compare two claim files.
 The differences are shown in a table per section.
-This tool can be helpful when the result of some test cases is different between two (consecutive) runs, as it shows configuration differences in both the CNF Cert Suite config and the cluster nodes that could be the root cause for some of the test cases results discrepancy.
+This tool can be helpful when the result of some test cases is different between two (consecutive) runs, as it shows configuration differences in both the Test Suite config and the cluster nodes that could be the root cause for some of the test cases results discrepancy.

 All the compared sections, except the test cases results are compared blindly, traversing the whole json tree and